Application Caching using Ehcache

 L2 Data Cache

 The L2 (Level 2) data cache holds entity instances using their primary keys as identifiers.
-A separate cache is created for each domain entity with a cache name of the fully qualified class name (e.g. com.elasticpath.domain.catalog.impl.ProductImpl
+A separate cache is created for each domain entity with a cache name of the fully qualified class name (e.g. com.elasticpath.domain.catalog.impl.ProductImpl).

-annotation set.
+Entities will not be stored in the data cache if they have the @DataCache(enabled = false) annotation set.
 We recommend that the data cache be completely disabled for entities that are modified by shoppers, such as shopping cart entities.

 The time-to-live for each data cache can be set in the following ways, evaluated from top to bottom: